 The outstanding feature is the crow’s nest.
-The nest covered with a profusion of colorful soft corals and stands out against the clear blue water.
+The nest is covered with a profusion of colourful soft corals and stands out against the clear blue water.
 Therefore as you continue further towards the hull, you pass mushroom ventilation shafts and the main mast.
-Here in the deeper water, the soft corals more dispersed but replaced by hard corals and schools of fish.
-They including the odd barracuda.
+Here in the deeper water, the soft corals are more dispersed but replaced by hard corals and schools of fish.
+They include the odd barracuda.
 As you swim back along the uppermost starboard side, you can find plenty of hard corals and small animals.
-They have made their home on the hull, including anemones, table corals, pipefish and clusters of acropora.
+They have made their home on the hull, including anemones, table corals, pipefish and clusters of Acropora.
 This makes for an excellent night dive.

-The deck smothered with lots of critters, including urchins, shrimps, Spanish Dancers and soft coral crabs.
-For the experienced wreck diver and photographer there are
+The deck was smothered with lots of critters, including urchins, shrimps, Spanish Dancers and soft coral crabs.
+For the experienced wreck diver and photographers there are

 many penetration opportunities within the light zone.